 Among the various threats that your smile could face, periodontal disease is one of the most common.
 Also known as gum disease, it affects millions of individuals every year and is the leading cause of tooth loss for adults in the United States.
 In many cases, patients don’t always seek treatment in time to manage the disease before it causes extensive damage to their gums and jawbone.
 Because of its potential impact on your long-term oral health, your periodontal health is a key point of your regular preventive dental routine that you do not want to miss.
 When necessary, Dr. Foust can perform deep periodontal cleaning, also known as scaling and root planing.
 This process clears away deposits of gum bacteria and plaque that are present beneath the gumline in order to help you maintain excellent periodontal health.
 Because periodontal cleaning and maintenance are more complex than regular dental cleanings, your treatment can require multiple visits to complete.
 We’ll work closely with you to develop a detailed schedule of care that is tailored specifically to your oral and periodontal health needs.

-Treating Gingivitis and Gum Disease
+Treating Gingivitis and Periodontal Disease

-Keep Your Periodontal Health Under Control
+Take Control of Your Periodontal Health

-If you exhibit early signs or an increased risk of gum disease, then periodontal cleaning (scaling and root planing) can help you protect your smile.
-For more information, schedule an appointment by calling Dental Impressions in Ankeny, IA today at (515) 965-0230.
-We also welcome patients who live in Alleman, Elkhart, Bondurant, and all surrounding communities.
+Whether preventing, reversing, or treating periodontal concerns, the key to prioritizing your oral health is to remove the harmful bacteria that gather on and underneath your gums.
+If you are exhibiting early signs of gum disease, then scaling and root planing could be the solution to help you protect your smile.
+For more information about your options, schedule an appointment by calling Dental Impressions in Ankeny, IA today at (515) 965-0230.
+We also welcome patients who live in Alleman, Elkhart, Bondurant, and all surrounding areas.